pirsch-analytics/docs/docs/advanced/theme.md

 Themes are a Pirsch Plus feature.
 :::

 The dashboard is completely customizable.
-You can change the colors, border radius, meta data, logo, and more to white label Pirsch and make it your own.
+You can change the colors, border radius, metadata, logo, and more to white label Pirsch and make it your own.

 To create a theme, navigate to the settings page from the user menu in the top right corner.
 It's also possible to create a theme for an organization(/advanced/access#organizations).
 Themes can be shared across multiple dashboards and are visible on [Custom Domains](/advanced/custom-domains).